Disassembler

 opcode: lief.assemble.riscv.OPCODE = inst.opcode

-In C++, downcasting can be done using the function: LIEF::assembly::Instruction::as():
+In C++, downcasting is performed using the function: LIEF::assembly::Instruction::as():

 std::unique_ptr<LIEF::assembly::Instruction> inst = ...;